 Cannons, muskets and pistols now all blasted almost as one, and tore the pike-goblins apart.
 What few remained fled away pell-mell.
 From atop a little mound of rocks Gurmliss watched them.

-Then his attention was caught by the blaring of hunting horns to his right and he turned to see the shortbow goblins being trodden under the hooves of the foes heavy horses as they too ran.
+Suddenly, his attention was caught by the blaring of hunting horns to his right, and he turned to witness the shortbow goblins being trodden under the hooves of the foes heavy horses as they too (inevitably) ran.

 Satisfied that there was no more to see, and happy in the knowledge that he was now merely one greenskin amongst the many pouring from the field, Gurmliss hopped down from the rocks to join the general flight.

 Thus ended the battle which the VMC went on to describe as their ‘Glorious Victory’ against a ‘foul horde’ serving ‘dark gods’.

 Game Note: Thank you to Ant the VMC player for bringing his army to the field.
 And thanks to Claire for volunteering to command the goblins.
 I think she learned a lesson regarding just how useless gobs can be – even when we all forgot to apply animosity!
 Perhaps some failed animosity rolls might have hampered the goblins, but tbh, it is hard to see how they could have done any worse.
 After casualty recovery rules were applied, Ant lost merely one knight and 3 handgunners.
 Not bad.
 Some might indeed say ‘glorious’!